Back to top

 Symptoms of the menopause are usually related to the fluctuating and decreasing oestrogen levels.
 Symptoms can start in the early perimenopause and continue into the postmenopause as your body then adapts to the new state of having very low oestrogen levels.
 Symptoms usually worsen as the perimenopause progresses and then improve in the postmenopause.

-The National Institute for Health and Care Excellence does not recommend testing hormones from the age of 45 yrs to diagnose the menopause transition – you can read more here.
+In the postmenopause, the oestrogen level is very low – too low to measure by conventional means – and is not related to symptoms or their duration.
 Blood tests are therefore unhelpful in working out where you are in the menopause transition and if you have transitioned into the postmenopause.

-It is better to talk to a healthcare professional about your symptoms to help determine if and where you could be in the menopause transition – or take our Menopause Questionnaire.
+It is better to talk to a healthcare professional about your symptoms to help determine if and where you could be in the menopause transition, or take our Menopause Questionnaire.

 While every woman’s experience is unique, here are the most common signs that perimenopause is coming to an end: